DATASCI 112: Principles of Data Science

 Weinstein, J. (PI)

-DATASCI 294N: Data Science and Neuroscience (DATASCI 194N)
+DATASCI 294N: Data Science for Neuroscience (DATASCI 194N)

 Students will apply their data analysis, data visualization, and data interpretation skills to address a cognitive neuroscience research question.
 The course will comprise introductory lectures on the most foundational discoveries and pressing mysteries in cognitive neuroscience, including pertinent examples of how data science has opened powerful new lines of discovery.
 Students will then identify a research question of interest, and apply their suite of data science tools to address their question with an open source neuroscience dataset.
 Students will be provided guidance in formulating their scientific question, and translating that question into an analysis plan.
 At the end of the course, students will produce a research report and a presentation on their question, analysis approach, and interpretation of results.
 Prerequisites: